 A whooping cough is a serious disease.
 There are a lot of outbreaks around currently and so the Department of Health is offering pregnant women a free vaccination (currently the 4 in 1 Boostrix IPV both protect against whooping cough, diphtheria, tetanus and polio).
 When you are vaccinated, the antibodies to the disease will pass across the placenta so your baby will be born with immunity to the disease.
 This will protect him from contracting the disease as a newborn before he has his vaccination at 8 weeks.

 There has been a big increase in cases of whooping cough since 2012 with over 400 babies catching whooping cough.
 Sadly 14 babies died in this period.
 It is a terrible disease that Essential Parent co-founder Dr Rebecca Chicot remembers her sister catching from older children as a newborn.
-Her sister was very ill and exhausted by the illness.
+Her sister was very ill and exhausted from the illness.

 A whooping cough is a nasty bacterial infection that causes terrible coughing bouts and difficulty breathing.
 In babies, the whooping and coughing may not be a symptom but breathing is seriously impaired and may even stop.